adapter-hub/website/posts/2020/11/adapting-transformers-with-adapterhub.md

 Adapters provide a lightweight alternative to fully fine-tuning a pre-trained language model on a downstream task.
 For a transformer-based architecture, a small set of new parameters is introduced in every transformer layer.
-While different adapter architectures are possible, a simple layout using a down- and an up-projection layer first introduced by [Houlsby et al. (2020)](https://arxiv.org/pdf/1902.00751.pdf) has proven to work well.
+While different adapter architectures are possible, a simple layout using a down- and an up-projection layer first introduced by [Houlsby et al. (2020)](https://arxiv.org/pdf/1902.00751.pdf) has proven to work well (see Figure 1 for illustration).
 In many cases, adapters perform on-par with fully fine-tuned models.

 During training on the target task, all weights in the pre-trained language model are kept fix.